spacetelescope/PASTIS/README.md

 Open up config_local.ini and put your global path to where you keep your webbpsf-data in the line [local] --> webbpsf_data_path.
 Then pick or create a folder in which all the PASTIS data you generate will be saved and copy its global path to [local] --> local_data_path.

 - CHANGING PASTIS PARAMETERS IN THE CONFIGFILE:
 If you just want to run the code, there is no need for you to open any of the scripts.
-Just go into your congif_local.ini and adjust your experimental parameters there, save, and run the code.
+Just go into your config_local.ini and adjust your experimental parameters there, save, and run the code (see below).
 The outputs will be saved in the directory you specified in "local_data_path".

 -----------------
 Running the code: